 Biomechanics and Concussion Prevention

 The use of biomedical engineering and biomechanics enables the Minds Matter Concussion Program team to study how the human body reacts to forces that can cause concussions.
-Specifically, in the Head Impact Sensor line of research, the team conducts biomedical engineering research to understand how biomechanical loads and impact exposures lead to injuries and deficits in human physiological function.
-This research has led a focus on evaluating the accuracy of the head impact sensors used in sports and will provide design implications for future sensors.
+For instance, the team is measuring repetitive head impacts to understand how biomechanical loads and impact exposures lead to injuries and deficits in human physiological function.
+We have a mix of on-the-field and lab-based research studies that use head impact sensors and finite element modeling.
+Our research has led us to also focus on evaluating the accuracy of the head impact sensors used in sports and validating head sensor research methods.
+One goal is an improved head impact sensor design and their continued use high-quality high-impact research.

 Consensus Head Acceleration Measurement Practices (CHAMP)